smparker/mudslide/README.md

     print("Probability of reflection on the excited state:   %12.4f" % outcomes[1,0])
     print("Probability of transmission on the excited state: %12.4f" % outcomes[1,1])

-will run 20 scattering simulations in parallel with a particle starting at -5.0 a.u. and travelling with an initial momentum of 2.0 a.u.
+will run 20 scattering simulations in parallel with a particle starting at -5.0 a.u. and traveling with an initial momentum of 10.0 a.u.

 #### Options
 * `initial_state` - specify how the initial electronic state is chosen